Cheap BMX Bikes Under $200

-The Diamondback Grind is a simple, strong and no nonsense BMX bike under $200.
+The Diamondback Grind is a simple, strong and no-nonsense BMX bike for under $200.
 It's got a lot of great features.

 The wheels come equipped with 36 hole rims and large platform pedals perfect for trick riding and stunts at the park.
 The design is pleasantly straightforward, with nice clean lines.
 This is an ideal platform to build upon and really make your own.
 It's just one of several great, inexpensive Diamondback BMX bikes available right now.

-The Mongoose Mode is a cheap BMX bike at well under $200, but it's perfect for someone interested in getting into freestyle riding.
-Not only is this a great looking ride, it's well built for its affordable price tag.
-Mongoose is a pretty good brand name, and I'm impressed with the Mode.
+The Mongoose Legion L60 is a cheap BMX bike at well under $200, but it's perfect for someone interested in getting into freestyle riding.
+Not only is this a great-looking ride, but it's also well built for its affordable price tag.
+Mongoose is a pretty good brand name, and I'm impressed with the entire Legion line.

 It has durable 36 spoke wheels that should withstand jumps and drops without trouble, and it is compatible with pegs on the front and rear, which I definitely recommend investing in for freestyle riding.

-Mongoose is one of my favorite brands, and I recommend the Mode for anyone just getting into this style of biking.
+Mongoose is one of my favourite brands, and I recommend the Legion for anyone just getting into this style of biking.
 And for well below $200, this is a super cheap BMX bike that's perfect for newer riders.

-Redline doesn't have many options at this price point.
+Truthfully, Redline doesn't have many options at this price point.
 Typically a higher-priced brand, they do have a couple of offerings in the sub-$200 range, like the excellent and impressive Roam.
-That's good news, because Redline didn't skimp on components or manufacturing here.
+That's good news because Redline didn't skimp on components or manufacturing here.
 Despite this being one of their most affordable models today (most range above $400), it's still a Redline.
 Sure it's basic, but at this price who cares?
 It has everything you'll need.

 The wheels sport 36 spokes each, and they arrive strong and in true, typically without adjustments needed.
 That means that they'll stand up to jumps and drops with no issues.
-The frame and fork are strong high tension steel, and it can take a beating.
+The frame and fork are strong high tension steel, and they can take a beating.
 The sprocket and chainring and single rear 'U' brake are top shelf too; it's actually surprising to get so much bike for such a low price.
-And bonus: it's gorgeous.
+As a bonus, it's gorgeous to look at.

-The Romp features a micro drive gearing, so it's a treat at the park or just for riding in general, very easy to get up to speed.
+The Romp features microdrive gearing, so it's a treat at the park or just for riding in general, very easy to get up to speed.
 The tilted saddle ensures you'll be comfy when seated, and the Kenda Kontact tires are exactly what you'll want.

 The Verdict's high tension steel frame is a great, strong platform for most riders.
-The gearing on these bicycles is 9t paired to 25t in the front end, which is a little larger than your average micro drive.
+The gearing on these bicycles is 9t paired to 36t in the front end, which is a little larger than your average micro drive.
 Still, it's suitable for a wide range of riding styles and you should find it super responsive.
-Whether you need to tackle hills or the park, this is a nice one to pick.
+Whether you need to tackle hills or tricks in the park, this is a nice one to pick.

-An APSE rear U-brake, wide, comfortable trick pedals, and 36 spoke alloy rims round out this nice machine.
+A Framed-brand rear U-brake, wide, comfortable trick pedals, and 36 spoke alloy rims round out this nice machine.
 It'd be nice to see tangleless brakes, but at this price tag it's hardly something to expect.